 For the 6- and 8-Week Summer Sessions

-Cash refunds will not be made to students.
-Refund checks will be mailed to the student's address listed on their Student Center in Orion three business days after the refund is requested unless the student has opted for direct deposit through EZPAY.
-Direct deposit refunds are normally available 3 to 5 business days from the date they were requested.
+Cash refunds will not be made to students who request refunds; instead, refund checks will be mailed to the current address on file after the refund is requested unless the student has opted for direct deposit.
+Direct deposits are normally available 5 to 6 business days from the day they were requested.

 A student who registers before receiving grades from the previous semester, and who is required to withdraw because of failure in the work of the previous semester, will have all fees for the current semester refunded.